rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 - Process models are automatically generated based on these dependencies.

 > [!TIP]
-> Process mining helps to identify bottlenecks, anomalies, and optimisation potential.
-It helps answer questions like: *How are actual processes executed?*
+> Process mining helps answer questions like: *How are actual processes executed?* This can be used to identify bottlenecks, anomalies, and optimisation potential.

 ---